ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 ## [From _Watertown republican._](https://chroniclingamerica.loc.gov/lccn/sn85033295/1869-01-27/ed-1/seq-4)

 #### 1869-01-27 &middot; Watertown, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+e blood
- leaving the meat fresh and clean.
+Ac., leaving the meat fresh and clean.
 Some omit boiling the pickle, and find it
 to answer well; though the operation of
 boiling purifies the pickle by throwing off